 There are tips and articles galore on how to color, brand, and promote your blog.
 I’ve read post after post on strong blog content, SEO, sidebar layout, and affiliate marketing.
 But at the end of the day, my blog won’t succeed, no matter how much of that stuff I do, if I don’t write.

 This post is about letting go and venturing into a space that might make you uncomfortable.
 If you are looking for a bullet list of tips and exercises to help you come up with good content, you will not find it here.
 See, true creativity in any art form [writing, painting, photography] is ever elusive.
 It is a flirt.
-And as writers we need to be in pursuit of it.
+And as writers, we need to be in pursuit of it.
 But how?

-How to Focus on the Art of Strong Blogging Content
+The Art of Strong Blog Content

 How I began

 Blogging for me all began with a love for writing.
-I enjoy putting my thoughts on paper [now screen].
+I enjoy putting my thoughts on paper (now screen).
 After years of not writing, I began a personal blog called Lessons in Semantics just to help me process through life.
 I wasn’t trying to grow my reader base.
 I wasn’t looking to be published.
 I wasn’t writing for an audience.

 Well, my love for blogging grew.
-So my husband and I started a joint blogging venture [The Kid Project].
+So my husband and I started a joint blogging venture (The Kid Project).
 And my life and my time was drawn into design, layout, social networking, and the list goes on… After a few months I was at a loss over what to write about.
-I started by reading other blogs in my demographic [family/outdoors].
+I started by reading other blogs in my demographic (family/outdoors).
 And while there was an occasional article that impressed me, I began to notice we were all writing about the same things.
 Boring!

 Then I started devouring the web, looking for new gear, stories, or people that I could write about.
 I was desperate for something good.
 But found nothing.
 And then one day, the best thing happened.
 Overwhelmed, I gave up looking for content.